 Once clerkships have been confirmed, changes in or rescheduling of clerkship assignments are not permitted.

 Submit the online application by the appropriate deadline as indicated.
-Encourage your home institution to follow the same deadline.
-Clinical departments begin reviewing applications and making decisions promptly on May 1, 2021.
+It is strongly encouraged to have your home institution follow the same deadline.
+Clinical departments begin reviewing applications and making decisions promptly on the first of the month following the deadline.
+Applications released by home institutions after the deadline may not be reviewed by the clinical departments.
 You will receive a decision approximately six weeks following the submission deadline.

 Applications are not processed prior to the submission deadline.

 Students accepted for a clerkship must successfully complete all post-decision requirements and adhere to all Mayo Clinic policies, including, but not limited to background checks, immunizations, and required documentation.
 Failure to complete or adhere to any post-decision requirements will result in the cancellation of the clerkship.